 Fortunately, the comprehensive treatment at our hospital can help.
 Our treatment center can help individuals cope with crippling panic and begin to find relief from constant anxiety.
 With treatment, panic disorder may be managed and improved life quality will result.

-Types of panic disorder treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of panic disorder treatment offered at Belmont Behavioral Health System in Philadelphia, PA

-Belmont Behavioral Health, a hospital for panic disorder treatment in Philadelphia, provides comprehensive inpatient care for children, adolescents, adults, and geriatric patients who have been experiencing a variety of behavioral health, mental health, and substance use disorders.
-Located in Philadelphia, Pennsylvania, our 147-bed psychiatric hospital is housed on 13 serene acres, which provides our patients with the opportunity to heal in a comforting park-like environment.
+Belmont Behavioral Health System, a hospital for panic disorder treatment in Philadelphia, provides comprehensive inpatient care for children, adolescents, adults, and geriatric patients who have been experiencing a variety of behavioral health, mental health, and substance use disorders.
+Located in Philadelphia, Pennsylvania, our psychiatric hospital is housed on 13 serene acres, which provides our patients with the opportunity to heal in a comforting park-like environment.

 Since the day we accepted our first patient in 1937, our treatment center has been dedicated to offering the highest quality of care in manner that is best suited to meeting the unique needs of each person who is entrusted into our care.
 After nearly a century of service, we remain committed to providing personalized care, promoting continued improvement in evidence-based practices, and upholding the highest standards of the healing profession.